Dos and Don’ts: Stay Cool without AC at home

 - Don’t expect the same level of performance when doing physical activities outdoors during very hot days, let your body cool down and replenish with cold water.

 As you can see, it is entirely possible to stay cool without AC at home in our region anyways.
 We may resort to AC someday.
 But before we do so, tips above have served us well.
-In any case, if you can afford installing an air conditioning unit (central or portable) and don’t mind paying for higher energy bills and regular maintenance afterwards, you can certainly enjoy the coolness of AC at home during the hottest days of the year..
+In any case, if you can afford installing an air conditioning unit (central or portable) and don’t mind the noise and paying for higher energy bills and regular maintenance afterwards, you can certainly enjoy the coolness of AC at home during the hottest days of the year..
 In this particular instance, money can certainly buy happiness (of being cool).

 Finally, this is unrelated to home cooling but just two friendly reminders: